GriffinCanCode/howmany/README.md

 ║                                                                               ║
 ║                          🔍 HOW MANY CODE ANALYZER 🔍                        ║
 ║                                                                               ║
-║              Intelligent code counting with beautiful visualization           ║ ║                                                                               ║
+║              Professional code analysis with beautiful visualization          ║ ║                                                                               ║
 ╚═══════════════════════════════════════════════════════════════════════════════╝